Benefits of a Home Basement Remodel through Cleveland Design and Remodeling

 Understanding your needs first.
-Basement remodeling often begins by thinking about how to transform the clutter of the lower level into a multi-functioning space that can serve the various needs of a family.
-We begin by asking questions about how you would like to use the space.
+Basement remodeling often begins with a desire to transform the clutter of the lower level into a functional space that can serve the various needs of a family.
+We begin by asking how you would like to use the space.
 Would you like to create a man cave to watch big games with the boys?
 Do you need an extra bedroom or bathroom?
 Would a home office or workout room make sense?
-Do you have a desire for a home theater or an area to enjoy hobbies like a wine cellar?
+Do you dream of a home theater or a wine cellar?

 Being straightforward.
-Our first objective is to learn what you don't like about your current space and what you'd like it to look like in the future.
-Then we seek to turn your ideas into a realistic plan that will fit your budget.
+Our first objective is to learn what you don't like about your current basement and what you'd like it to look like in the future.
+Then we seek to turn your ideas into a realistic basement remodeling plan that fits your budget.

-Be accurate with our pricing and realistic with our recommendations and project time frames.
-Our goal is for the basement remodel process to be transparent and get completed in a timely manner.
+We are committed to being accurate with our pricing and realistic with our recommendations and project time frames.
+Our goal is for the basement remodel process to be transparent and completed in a timely manner.
 We will provide an accurate estimate and realistic time frames for completion.

 Be fair and complete with any changes that might come up.
-Many times in a home basement remodel customers want to add or upgrade materials.
+Many times during a basement remodel customers want to add or upgrade materials.
 If this happens we will provide a written change order for you and will be fair with what we charge.

 Working to improve our skills.
 We are always to working to stay up on basement design and remodel trends.
-Towards that end we invest money and time to train on the latest products and installation techniques - this is a never ending process.
+We invest time and money to train on the latest products and installation techniques - this is a never-ending process.

 Superior coordination makes the difference.
-There are a lot of different services involving many trades (rough and finished carpentry, plumbing, heating, electrical, flooring, etc.) and products (cabinets, ceilings, egress windows, showers, tubs, countertops, lighting, and flooring to name a few) being used in a lower level remodeling project.
+There are many different services involving many trades (rough and finished carpentry, plumbing, heating, electrical, flooring, etc.) and products (cabinets, ceilings, egress windows, showers, tubs, countertops, lighting, and flooring to name a few) being used in a basement remodeling project.
 We work to take the hassle out of the process by with qualified people to do your installation and dependable suppliers to get products needed to your home on time.

 Our Philosophy Regarding Basement Renovations

 Style and structure are both important.
-While a newly refinished basement or man cave may get you high fives from your friends, it's often the quality of the behind-the-wall materials, mechanical systems, and access to various utilities that will make this space last and function properly over the long run.
-The underlying structure are just as important as the finished product you see.
+While a newly refinished basement or man cave may get you high fives from your friends, it's often the quality of the behind-the-wall materials, mechanical systems and access to various utilities that will make this space last and function properly over the long run.
+The underlying structures are just as important as the finished product you see.

 We personally care about your project.
-We understand that a lower level remodeling project can be a pain.
-Since you've invited us into your home it's our goal to respect your property (keeping the site clean) and to treat you and your family well through the process.
-At the end of a job you may likely receive a follow-up call or a personal note from us, just to see how you're enjoying your new space.
+We understand that your remodeling project can be inconvenient.
+Since you've invited us into your home it's our goal to respect your property by keeping the site clean and to treat you and your family well through the process.
+At the end of a job you may likely receive a follow-up call or a personal note from us to see how you're enjoying your new space.

 Details make the difference.
 Care and craftsmanship are in the details - we understand this fact and will work hard to exceed your expectations.